 Do some research to find out what your competitors are charging for projects similar to yours.

 You don’t want to be underpaid to the point of losing money, but you also don’t want to overcharge either.
 In addition, charging too little might throw off potential clients.
 Determine the approximate price range charged by the competition.
 You should charge professionally in the range of competitors.
-Researching your competitors beforehand also helps you find out about indirect costs, unpredicted labor hours, estimate time for the tasks, and prior experience required by your company which is equally important while creating an accurate estimate for your company.
+Researching your competitors beforehand also helps you find out about indirect costs, unpredicted labor hours, estimated time for the tasks, and prior experience required by your company which is an important part while creating an accurate estimate for your company.